bet4a/d3wiki/Upgrading-to-3.0.md

 * the main library is called d3.js in the repo, but still d3.v3.js on d3js.org
 * examples are now hosted on bl.ocks.org, rather than the git repo
 * d3.js should be served with utf-8; not a new feature, but important

-## Why These Changes Were Made

-Most changes to D3 are carefully designed to be backwards-compatible, which makes it easier to upgrade.
-If you’ve been linking to the official [d3.v2.js](http://d3js.org/d3.v2.js), you’ve been getting bug fixes, performance improvements, and new features automatically.
-Unfortunately, not all changes can be made backwards-compatible; periodically, these potentially disruptive changes are needed to keep the API and the code lean by removing deprecated, broken or confusing functionality.